katjam/healthy-code-happy-people/presentation/SLIDES.md

 - I don't identify as a computer scientist or engineer - I just like using code to make stuff
 - not a mathematician nor a category theorist... sometimes I wish I was, but you don't need to know it to write reliable User Interfaces
 - I love javascript
-- It would surprise my colleagues - clarify - universally supported & flexible target as standard on majority of our devices
+- surprise my colleagues - clarify - I don't like reading or writing javascript
+- universally supported & flexible target as standard on majority of our devices
+- It's also pretty neat how small the initial learning curve is.

 ---